 In the last 20 or so years, a formal collaboration has developed between the disciplines of neuroscience and philosophy.
 The interaction has led to dramatic changes in both disciplines.
 It turned out that philosophers have made a number of assumptions that do not withstand empirical scrutiny given the new experimental techniques of neuroscience.
 And it turned out that neuroscientists through this collaboration were able to identify conceptual errors in their discipline.
 The success of this interaction has led to a new thinking, particularly in the study of consciousness.
 In this course, we will be examining this collaborative literature.
 We will be reading only primary sources.
 Students will be expected to participate in the current debate.
 Students must have a major background in either philosophy or neuroscience.
 This course is the same as PHIL 395D.
 This course must be taken as PHIL 395D to count towards the humanities requirement.
-This course paired with any neuroscience course counts toward the natural science diversification requirement.
-Prerequisite: junior standing and permission of instructor.
+This course paired with any other neuroscience course and taken as NEUR 395D, counts toward the natural science requirement.
+Permission of instructor required.
+Prerequisite: junior standing.